Your Cart UMS

 From music to theater to modern dance, UMS School Day Performances feature some of the world’s best performing artists and use the arts to ignite student imagination and support student growth and development.

-Available to kindergarten through high school students, performances are complimented by UMS learning guides to facilitate meaningful connections to classroom curricula.
+Available to kindergarten through high school students, performances are complemented by UMS learning guides to facilitate meaningful connections to classroom curricula.

-In the 2024/25 season, we continue our commitment to igniting student imagination and supporting student development through the arts by offering a season of both in-person and digital School Day Performances with live streaming options for select performances (Digital and Livestream School Day Performances will be announced in the fall).
+In the 26/27 season, we are featuring both in-person and digital School Day Performances (Digital School Day Performances will be announced in the fall).

 Upcoming School Day Performances